Home Latest PDF of ABFM: Family Medicine Board Certification exam 2025

 4. Premature atrial contractions

-5. recent myocardial infarction (less than 6 months ago)
+5. accurate myocardial infarction (less than 6 months ago)

 Answer: D Explanation: